Yasashari/C4-contest/GMX.md

 High

 ## Always revert due to not defining inequality properly.
+Eventually it DOS when shortToken address = longToken address.
+So No user can
+deposit anymore because of the flawed conditional.

 ## Summary